Glossary of Terms used in the LA Progressive

 Doxing - Publicly revealing personal information about someone or about an organization on the internet.
-Usually done to damage the target.
+Usually done with malicious intent to damage the target.

 Dominant Group - The group that is positively valued, considered to be superior, independent, or “normal” and has access to social power.